chinapedia/wikipedia.abstract.en/Page/Potsdam_Conference.md

 Potsdam Agreements

-Vertreibungsgebiet.jpg Oder-neisse.gif (click to enlarge)]] At the end of the conference, the three Heads of Government agreed on the following actions.
+(click to enlarge)]] At the end of the conference, the three Heads of Government agreed on the following actions.
 All other issues were to be answered by the final peace conference to be called as soon as possible.

 Germany